libreuniversity/university/static/lib/picnic/README.md

 ## Wait, *invasive*?

-Many libraries rely upon adding classes to your already existing html elements, resulting in bloated code like `<button class="btn btn-primary">Hey</button>`.
+Many libraries rely upon adding classes to your already existing HTML elements, resulting in bloated code like `<button class="btn btn-primary">Hey</button>`.
 It would be easier if the buttons knew they are, well, *buttons*.
 Crazy eh?

 This setup works neatly for newly created projects or for pages that you have to build quick from scratch.
 It also allows for a much more intuitive extension of base elements.